 CCD has successfully created a strong advisory model, and are well placed to meet the objectives of career guidance and academic counseling within our existing program.
 CCD CTE faculty and advisors will partner with the Career Development Center to help students to identify if the right major/career path and to set achievable goals.
 They will develop open house/tour of labs/information meetings to help students with retention and to get students excited about major/career.
-The Transfer Success Center will also assist students with their future educational and training goals.
-The Career Development Center will create video mock interviews to help prepare students for the workplace.
+The transfer Success Center will also assist students with their future educational and training goals.
+The Career Development Center will create video tape mock interviews to help prepare students for the workplace.
 Academic planning will include how and when to take classes, checking in on past and future semesters, school and work life balance, academic goals, transfer vs CTE.
 Faculty/advisor/student meetings will be held for struggling (conduct or academic) students to create a plan of action for students to follow.
-To that end, CCD commits that:
+To that end, CCD commits that: -100% of CTE program chairs and relevant program advisors will confer together to update industry options, trends, and career growth. -75% of students will use Degree Works to track their degree plan/completion, and advisors will show students how to use the? what if? option.
+We encourage CCCS to permit the use of the accidental completer tool in Degree Works to assist in our completion efforts.

-- 100% of CTE program chairs and relevant program advisors will confer together to update industry options, trends, and career growth. - 75% of students will use Degree Works to track their degree plan/completion, and advisors will show students how to use the ?what if? option.
-We encourage CCCS to permit the use of the accidental completer tool in Degree Works to assist in our completion efforts. - 12.
-What efforts will be made to improve the recruitment and retention of CTE teachers, faculty, and career guidance and academic counselors, including underrepresented groups; and to facilitate the transition to teaching from business and industry?
+12. What efforts will be made to improve the recruitment and retention of CTE teachers, faculty, and career guidance and academic counselors, including underrepresented groups; and to facilitate the transition to teaching from business and industry?

 Recruiting and retaining excellent CTE faculty and advisors has long been a priority of CCD.
 With the assistance of CCCS, we are now bringing faculty salaries up to the national standards.
-With the assistance of our Human Resources, we are increasing our marketing of open positions to a more diverse range of publications.
+With the assistance of our Human Resources Center, we are increasing our marketing of open positions to a more diverse range of publications.
 And through our advisory committees, we are trying to recruit appropriate experts into the teaching field.
 CCD will explore attracting new faculty through connecting with community organizations that work with community experts.
-To that end, CCD commits that:
+To that end, CCD commits that: -100% of

-- 100% of CTE faculty will be required to participate in adult learning and teaching classes in order to maintain their credential. - At least 40% of our CCD faculty professional development funds will be used for CTE programs to engage in professional development. - 13.
-Describe how the career and technical education programs will be carried out to meet the Perkins funds requirements (Section 135[b]) for this Perkins grant.
+CTE faculty will be required to participate in Adult Learning and Teaching classes in order to maintain their credential. -At least 40% of our CCD Faculty Professional Development funds will be used for CTE programs to engage in professional development.